Facebook ends six-country test that split News Feed in two

 The world’s largest social network and its competitors are under pressure from users and government authorities to make their services less addictive and to stem the spread of false news stories and hoaxes.

-Reporting by David Ingram; Editing by Chris Reese, Cynthia Osterman and Ben Klayman
+Reporting by David Ingram and Prak Chan Thul in PHNOM PENH; Editing by Chris Reese, Cynthia Osterman, Ben Klayman, Amy Sawitta Lefevre and Michael Perry